GRADUATE DIPLOMA OF COUNSELLING

 Units are available both on-campus and online.

-With permission from the Dean of Counselling students may complete up to 2 units of study from the Master of Counselling Course units in place of the elective units.
+With permission from the Dean of Counselling, Chaplaincy and Spiritual Care students may complete 1 unit of study from the Master of Counselling units in place of the elective unit.
 Applicants who have an existing graduate degree in counselling may receive exemption for equivalent units studied and will select appropriate replacement subjects from either the elective units offered in the Graduate Diploma or from the Master of Counselling Course units.

 |CO601||Therapeutic Communication Skills||4|